fastrgv/RufasSwap/README.md

 Mac users see "osx-setup.txt".
 Windows users see "windows-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
 The proper command to extract the archive and maintain the directory structure is "7z x filename".

 Open a commandline terminal, and cd to the install directory.

 At the command line, type the executable name to start the game.

 -------------------------------------------------------------------
-Windows users type "rufaswap.bat".
+Windows users type:

+rufaswap.bat (Windows 64-bit)
+rufaswap32.bat (Windows 32-bit)

 -------------------------------------------------------------------
 Linux users may type rufaswap_gnu, or double click the icon of rufaswap_gnu in file manager.

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older, it might not run, and you will need to recompile.
 Or you can try running the windows EXEs under wine:

 	* wine cmd < rufaswap.bat
 	* wine binw64/rufaswap.exe

+Note: I suggest that Windows users DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
+Simply use the windows version.

 -------------------------------------------------------------------
 Mac users note that this game may be initiated in two ways, also.
 First, by opening a terminal, navigating to the install_directory, and typing rufaswap_osx on the command line.
 Second by navigating to the installation directory in Finder and clicking the "rufaswap.app" icon named "RufasSwap".